italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

       - **Description**
       - **Reference**
     * - **access_token**
-      - The *Access Token*, in signed JWT format, allows accessing the Credential Endpoint for obtaining the PID.
+      - The *DPoP-bound Access Token*, in signed JWT format, allows accessing the Credential Endpoint for obtaining the PID.
       - [TBD]
     * - **token_type**
       - Type of *Access Token* returned.
 It MUST be equal to ``DPoP``.